UCD4IDS/WaveletsExt.jl/docs/src/manual/localdiscriminantbasis.md

 A more in-depth tutorial can be found in the Pluto notebook [here](https://github.com/ShozenD/LDBExperiments).
 For more information on LDB, please refer to the original paper "Local Discriminant Basis and their Applications" by Saito and Coifman [here](https://www.math.ucdavis.edu/~saito/publications/saito_ldb_jmiv.pdf).

 ## Example
-We first generate a multi-class dataset. `WaveletsExt` has 2 built-in multi-class signals dataset, namely the triangular signals (`:tri`) and the cylinder-bell-funnel signals (`:cbf`).
+We first generate a multi-class dataset.
+WaveletsExt.jl has 2 built-in multi-class signals dataset, namely the triangular signals (`:tri`) and the cylinder-bell-funnel signals (`:cbf`).
 ```@example ldb_tutorial
 using Wavelets, WaveletsExt, Plots